thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 The remaining time is also subjected to multiple time sinks I cannot escape.

 Sleep took away one third of my time, then there is disease and illness, time to commute, time to fall in and out of love.
+All those I do not regret.

-The remaining part is plagued with subconscious biological urges that constantly suck away time, distracting me from the reality of an inevitable death.
+The remaining part, however, is plagued with subconscious biological urges that constantly strip away valuable time, distracting me from the reality of an inevitable death.

 The modern world is full of such distractions.
-Today, social media is the number one culprit, taking advantage of my biochemistry and poisoned my thoughts to that of a drunk and addicted human.
+Today, social media is the number one culprit, taking advantage of my biochemistry and poisoned my thoughts to that of a drunk and addicted animal.

-I have now lost count of the many long streaks of dopamine binge that had unfortunately stole away months of my life.
+I have now lost count of the long streaks of dopamine binge that had unfortunately stole away months of my life.
 Years even?
 Those empty days are forever gone.

 ## **Human and animals**